elgatosf/streamdeck-kit-ipad/Documentation/Layout/README.md

 ### Example

 Here's an example of how to create a basic static `StreamDeckLayout`.
-For examples on how to create a stateful and an animated layout, see [Stateful Layout](Stateful.md) and [Animated Layout](Animated.md), respectively.
+For examples on how to create a stateful and an animated layout, see [Handling state changes](Stateful.md) and [Basic animations](Animated.md), respectively.

 ```swift
 import SwiftUI